BShoop33/Capstone-ToolMeOnce-Frontend-Only/README.md

 **##Status**
 ToolMeOnce Version 1.0 is complete.
-ToolMeOnce Verison 1.1 is in development and will feature Google Geocoding, Maps, and Places API integration to enable autocomplete functionality for address inputs and administrative geofencing to restrict lend/borrow transactions to within a one-mile radius of the user's registered home address.
+ToolMeOnce Verison 1.1 is in development and will feature Google Geocoding, Maps, and Places API integration to enable autocomplete
+&nbsp;&nbsp;&nbsp;&nbsp;functionality for address inputs and administrative geofencing to restrict lend/borrow transactions to within a one-mile radius of
+&nbsp;&nbsp;&nbsp;&nbsp;the user's registered home address.

 **##Planning Documentation**
 *Entity Relationship Diagram (ERD):  https://github.com/BShoop33/capstone-toolme-once/issues/8#issue-739138080